devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

     done 3<"$SOURCE_IMAGES_FILE_NAME" 4<"$TARGET_IMAGES_FILE_NAME"
     ```

+---

-# Devtron Installation with Image Pull Secret
+## Devtron Installation

-## Prerequisites
-Before starting, ensure that you have created an image pull secret for your registry if authentication is required.
+Before starting, ensure you have created an image pull secret for your registry if authentication is required.

-### Steps to Create an Image Pull Secret
-1. Create the namespace (if not already created):
+1. Create the namespace (if not already created)
     ```bash
     kubectl create ns devtroncd
     ```

-2. Create the Docker registry secret:
+2. Create the Docker registry secret
     ```bash
     kubectl create secret docker-registry regcred \
       --namespace devtroncd \